idlewan/vertigo-tabs/README.md

   It should just work.

 ## To Do
-- Drag and drop support in-window and between windows.
-Pull requests welcome :)
 - Style customization.
 Bigger tabs, border between them, close button...
 This would need an option page to be implemented beforehand.
 Motivated people, please jump in.
+- Drag and drop files (from the desktop or file manager) onto the sidebar.
+  Pull requests welcome :)

 ## To Not Do (yet)
 - Hide the original horizontal tab bar by default.
 Waiting on